 - Slow page speed

-“In a specific project at Plumb Development, by focusing on a mobile-first design approach, we ensured that key elements like CTAs were prominently displayed and easy to interact with on smaller screens, resulting in a 30% increase in conversions from mobile users.”
+By focusing on a mobile-first design approach for a specific project, Kratt and his team ensured that key elements like CTAs were prominently displayed and easy to interact with on smaller screens, resulting in a 30% increase in conversions from mobile users.

 The good news?
 Once you know to look for these issues, any that you come across can usually be addressed and fixed quickly.